cj-mills/christianjmills/_posts/2020-10-23-Barracuda-PoseNet-Tutorial-1.md

+# Part 1: Setup a Video Player

+This post covers how to set up a video player in Unity.
+We'll be using the video player to check the performance of the PoseNet model.
+We'll cover how to use a webcam in a future post.

 ## Prerequisites

-This tutorial assumes that you have used Unity before.
-If you've never used Unity, you can get your feet wet with this [tutorial](https://www.youtube.com/watch?v=OR0e-1UBEOU&list=PLB5_EOMkLx_VHKn4IISeNwhlDrb1948ZX&index=3).
+This tutorial assumes that you have Unity installed.
+If you're completely new to Unity, you can get your feet wet with this [tutorial](https://www.youtube.com/watch?v=OR0e-1UBEOU&list=PLB5_EOMkLx_VHKn4IISeNwhlDrb1948ZX&index=3).

-We'll be using Unity 2019.4.13 ([download](unityhub://2019.4.13f1/518737b1de84)).
+**Note:** This tutorial was made using Unity 2019.4.13 ([download](unityhub://2019.4.13f1/518737b1de84)).